cliftonh02/ruby-oop-inheritance/readme.md

 To illustrate the use of class variables and methods, we're going to move forward without `Group` in this lesson.

+### When Might You Use Class Variables?

+Sometimes we don't want to go through the trouble of creating a higher class like `Group`.
+This is especially the case when dealing with application configuration values.
+[Take a look at this SASS example...](https://github.com/sass/sass/blob/bbc7663c1e24ed7f8e7014f356af1f6c4209aac9/lib/sass/version.rb#L48-L82)

 ### Self

 <details>